rlite/rlite/README.md

     $ sudo rlite-ctl flows-show

-At this point, the setup is completed, and it is possible to run applications on top of the normal DIF.
+At this point, the setup is complete, and it is possible to run applications on top of the normal DIF.
 As an example, we may run the **rinaperf** application in server mode on node A, and the same application in client perf mode on node C, while B will forward